AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

     defaultColDef={"editable": True, "filter":True}
 )
 ```
-The grid automatically uses the appropriate cell editors based on the Cell Data Type, just as it selects filters according to data type.
+The grid automatically uses the appropriate cell editors based on the Cell Data Type, just as it selects filters according to the data type.

 See the new number, date and checkbox editor in action:
 - The "Successful" column uses the Checkbox Cell Editor